SebOuellette/LiveBot/README.md

 Livebot had been built to copy discord, and while it is not exact, it is pretty close.
 More additions will come soon, so just be patient, but feel free to recommend any addition!

 ## How to install
 To install livebot, just download as a zip file, which you can do by pressing the green button above.
 Once you have downloaded and extracted the zip file, go into the directory with a command prompt or shell window.
-In the shell window, enter the commands `npm install`.
+In the shell window, enter the command `npm install`.
 Make sure that the terminal window is running as administrator.
-If this does not work, then just run `npm install electron`.
-Then to start it, run `npm test`.
+Once this process is finished - it may take some time - type `npm test`.
+The livebot window will open and you're ready to go!
+Just paste your token in the bar at the top, press save, and that bot will be loaded into each time you open the app automatically!

 ## Some features.
 ### Animated guild indicator